On the Security of Key Extraction from Measuring Physical Quantities: Introduction

 In this work we address the above problems with the following contributions. \begin{itemize} \item First, we introduce a methodology to experimentally argue about the security of key exchange protocols that are based on measuring real-valued physical quantities in the passive model: The crux of our methodology is a falsifiable channel abstraction that is accompanied by an efficient experimental approximation algorithm of the conditional min-entropy of the two parties given the view of the eavesdropper.

-Specifically, we model measurements and adversarial observations via a hidden Markov model (HMM) and we utilize a dynamic programming approach to estimate the conditional min-entropy: we achieve that through a combination of the Viterbi algorithm~\cite{viterbi67} and the forward algorithm~\cite{BE67}.
-This algorithmic approach is beneficial as it allows with only a polynomial number of experiments in the size of the key to argue about the conditional min-entropy {\em without} oversimplifying the channel abstraction.
-Furthermore, the Markovian nature of the channel is falsifiable and is possible to verify experimentally.
+Specifically, we model measurements and adversarial observations via a hidden Markov model (HMM) and we utilize a dynamic programming approach to estimate the conditional min-entropy \footnote{There are works studying the capacity of Markovian channels \cite{GV96}, or using HMM to model the package loss process to infer channel parameters \cite{SV01}.
+To the best of our knowledge, our work, for the first time, uses HMM to model channels subject to adversarial eavesdropping, for the purpose of deriving conditional entropy lower bounds for security guarantees.} : we achieve that through a combination of the Viterbi algorithm~\cite{viterbi67} and the forward algorithm~\cite{BE67}.
+This algorithmic approach is beneficial as it allows with only a polynomial number of experiments in the size of the key to argue about the conditional min-entropy {\em without} oversimplifying the channel abstraction (e.g., assuming measurements are mutually independent across time~\cite{BR06,KDW11,GLE08,BBDM08,LLP09,Clark12}).\footnote{Note that we are note claiming HMM exactly models how channel behaves, instead, allowing correlation across signals is an important first step towards the real world model departing from those idealized assumptions.} Furthermore, the Markovian nature of the channel is falsifiable and is possible to verify it experimentally.
 Given the conditional min-entropy bound, we eventually show security through the calculation of the min-entropy loss during the standard protocol steps of quantization, privacy amplification and information reconciliation.
-We showcase the result by providing a general protocol following these three steps that rely on ``low-distortion'' embeddings~\cite{GKL03}, secure sketches, \cite{DKRS06} and randomness extractors~\cite{NZ96}.
+We showcase the result by providing a general protocol following these three steps that relies on ``low-distortion'' embeddings~\cite{GKL03}, secure sketches, \cite{DRS04} and randomness extractors~\cite{NZ96}.
 We note that the HMM abstraction is only one out of many ways to instantiate our methodology for arguing about security and there could be others that may be discovered motivated by our work.

 \item Second, we apply the methodology we put forth above to the setting of wireless key exchange, where the signal strength is the target physical quantity that the two parties measure.
 We designed an experimental configuration that enabled us to measure the conditional min entropy as well as the correctness of channel abstraction our methodology utilizes.
 Our experimental configuration included a robotic mobile device equipped with various transceivers that performed measurements of signal strength over long periods of time.
 Using the data and our methodology we calculated the conditional min-entropy and error rate over time, showing the feasibility of secure key exchange for the type of adversaries used in our experimental setup.
 Our experimental results enabled us to identify the concrete parameters needed for generating a secure key of a specific length and also predict how these parameters would need to change for generating longer keys. \end{itemize}